jressey/defords-pick/README.md

 - NHL v6 (I think the version number is excluded from some of their docs)
 - NFL v5

-Create a `.env` file and copy the contents of `sample.env`.
+Create an `.env` file and copy the contents of `sample.env`.
 Fill in the API keys you got from sportradar.